solo244/website_kvd/README.md

 ### Planned for v1.2
 - Optimise font use
 - All inline svg
+- progressive images with Imaginemin
+- Change path var in pug instead of replace in gulp
+- Lazyload images on design page
+- Refactor and clean up all css
+- Refactor and clean up all js

+### Planned for v1.3
 - When switching projects, the animation is "spotty"
 - Reload Github stats via alt source
-- progressive images with Imaginemin
 - Add update block on homepage
 - In between overview on tutorials page
-- Change path var in pug instead of replace in gulp
-- Lazyload images on design page